 Well, here it is.
 This sugar free frosting recipe uses a LOT less sweetener than you'll see anywhere else.
 I think I've found the IDEAL balance of sweet and fruity, smooth and creamy.

-My keto strawberry frosting recipe makes enough frosting for 12 cupcakes or a 20 cm round cake that yields 12 slices.
+My recipe makes enough frosting for 12 cupcakes or a 20 cm round cake that yields 12 slices.
 Enjoy!

 Butter and cream cheese - It is absolutely essential that both butter and cream cheese are room temperature!
 Otherwise, the mixture can curdle.
 The cream cheese MUST be full fat.
 Also, I found that using a quality brand such as Philadelphia resulted in superior smoothness.

 Powdered sweetener - I used an erythritol monk fruit sweetener that is a 1:1 sugar alternative.
 Xylitol or allulose works as well.
 Arguably, allulose is the best option because it melts just like sugar.
-However, it's tricky to get hold of over here in the UK right now and it's expensive.
-Eryhritol blends are my go-to and they work just fine.
+All sweeteners must be powdered.

-Strawberries and xanthan gum - I used 180g of strawberries which I reduced by half to thicken it (slightly more than half, actually).
-For the frosting, we need 80g or ¼ cup of strawberry puree.
-Xanthan gum thickens the mix further.
-Stir any leftovers into your morning yoghurt or add a little sweetener and use as jam.
+Strawberries - I used 180g of strawberries which I reduced by more than half to thicken it.
+For the frosting, we need 80g or ยผ cup of strawberry puree.

-First, puree the strawberries in a food processor.
+Step 1: Puree the strawberries in a food processor.
 Then, bring the strawberry puree to a boil in a saucepan.
-Reduce the heat and simmer for 15 minutes or until reduced by half.
+Reduce the heat and simmer until reduced by half.

-Last, add in the cooled strawberry puree and blend again.
-I used ¼ cup or 80g of the reduced puree.
+Step 6: Add in the cooled strawberry puree and blend again.
+I used ยผ cup or 80g of the reduced puree.

 Use straight away or cool in the fridge until suitable for piping onto cupcakes or frosting cakes.

 First, let's talk sweetener.
-Most keto buttercream frostings you'l find online will use up to 3 times more sweetener than this recipe.
-I found that ¾ cup was the perfect amount for me.
+Most keto frostings use up to 3 times more sweetener than this recipe.
+I found that ยพ cup was the perfect amount for me.
 But, if you prefer a sweeter frosting, just add more.
-If adding more makes the frosting too thick, simply loosen it with a tbsp or 2 of almond milk.
+If adding more makes the frosting too thick, simply loosen it with almond milk.

 Use different berries: Both raspberries or blueberries would work as well in this recipe.
-Make sure you strain the raspberry puree after reducing to remove any hard bits.
+Strain raspberry puree after reducing to remove any hard bits.

-Add vanilla extract or freeze dried strawberries - ½ tsp of vanilla extract would be a tasty optional addition to this recipe.
-2 tbsp of freeze dried strawberries would intensify the strawberry taste and colour.
+Add flavor: ยฝ teaspoon of vanilla extract or 2 tablespoon of freeze dried strawberries would intensify the taste and colour.

 Simply bring back to room temperature before piping onto cupcakes or spreading over cakes.